-The Chair may be required to make emergency decisions between meetings, but wherever possible this should be done in consultation with other committee members.
+The Chair may be required to make emergency decisions between meetings, but this wherever possible should be done in consultation with other committee members.
 Any such decisions should be ratified and recorded at the next appropriate meeting.

 A TVHC Committee "What's App "group has been created to enable this.